 - DSLR: Sturdy, good value cameras offering old-school handling and top image quality

 - CSC: Smaller, technically more advanced and arguably the way forward

-For novices and those on a budget, a cheap digital SLR gives you more than a cheap compact system camera.
-Further up the price range, it's a close call, but you'd have to say that while some might prefer their handling and their viewing system, there are fewer and fewer technical reasons for the old DSLR format to stick around.
+For novices and those on a budget, a cheap DSLR gives you more than a cheap compact system camera.
+Further up the price range, it's a close call, but you'd have to say that while some might prefer their handling and their viewing system, there are fewer and fewer technical reasons why a DSLR should be considered the best option for photographers.